uriva/rmmbr/README.md

 As a free service, it comes with no guarantees, best effort only.

+There is also a `memCache`, if you are feeling nostalgic 😉 and just want to store stuff in memory.

 We accept issues for feature requests and SLA requests.